yangeorget/nucs/docs/source/reference/reference_examples.rst

 This problem is problem `003 <https://www.csplib.org/Problems/prob003>`_ on CSPLib.

-The problem QG5, a sub-instance of the quasigroup problem, can be run with the command:
+This problem can be run with the command:

 .. code-block:: bash